CormacKinsella/python-data-science/README.md

 conda list
 ```

-- Install VSCode and the VSCode Python plugin, the latter allows work with Jupyter notebooks
+Install VSCode and the VSCode Python plugin, the latter allows work with Jupyter notebooks.

+Open any of the notebooks within VSCode, and explore code interactively!

 #### Contents

->python fundamentals
->> python-fundamentals.ipynb
+For getting familiar with python:

+>python-fundamentals.ipynb
->>>This includes setting up the conda and VSCode/Jupyter environment, git, and fundamentals of stdlib Python.
+>>This includes setting up Conda, VSCode/Jupyter, Git, and fundamentals of stdlib Python

-- Second, data science and visualisation with Python ->
+Bioinformatics:

+>python-bioinformatics.ipynb
+>>Covering differences between Shell and Python, Subprocess, Sh, Packages made for python, Biopython

+Machine learning:

+>python-machine-learning.ipynb
-- Third, machine learning with Python -> python-machine-learning.ipynb
+>>Basics of machine learning with Python

+Data science and visualisation:

+>python-data_manipulation_and_graphics.ipynb
+>>Numpy, Pandas, and graphics for data science